 Both mineral block and cuttlebone need to be present in a budgie cage at all times.

-Although budgies can use some sunlight once in a while, please avoid direct sunlight exposure for long period of time during hot days or hours.
+Although budgies can use some sunlight once in a while, please avoid direct sunlight exposure for an extended period of hot days or hours.
 It can overheat them and become a potential hazard.
-It is important to allow some shade in the cage at all times for the birds to retreat to.
+It is essential to allow some shade in the cage at all times for the birds to retreat to.

 Aside from a balanced diet with varies seeds, veggies, clean water, mineral rock, and cuttlebone, budgies also need plenty of exercise and entertainment to stay healthy both physically and mentally.